IMFSE

 The documents need to be submitted before the deadline (see below).

-Note: It is possible to send us your English language certificate after the submission deadline, but definitely before the start of the programme.
+*Note: It is possible to send us your English language certificate after the submission deadline, but definitely before the start of the programme.
 Possible admission will remain conditional until the file is complete.
+Also note that without a valid language certificate your application is incomplete and you might have lower chances of receiving a scholarship.

 Deadlines and dates